 It’s a tiring first day, the second day was left for around the Ganga Ghat, the streets, lanes, and self-exploration.

-Our Day started with checking out of our hostel.
-The day will be of roaming to around Holy Ganga River and admiring its beauty, taking some time for our self and sitting by it to make it more memorable.
+Our Day started with checking out our hostel.
+The day will be of roaming around the Holy Ganga River and admiring its beauty, taking some time for ourselves self and sitting by it to make it more memorable.

-You can also opt for Bungee jumping, if you are daring enough.
-I will do in the next visit to this city.
+You can also opt for Bungee jumping if you are daring enough.

 Apart from this you always have an option for Dehradun, Mussoorie, Kanatal to look for.